 This week I have a slightly different Mountain Monday post and I’m choosing to focus on a few of those amazing ladies in our past who did it ‘like a girl‘, and paved the way for all of us to continue playing in the mountains!

-Leslie Stephen, famous for completing the first traverse of Mont Blanc and the first ascent of the Zinalrothorn in 1864, once (very controversially) wrote that climbs were, “diminishing in difficulty until they became an easy day for a lady”.And for a long time, mountaineering was characterised as a male activity, but there have been active female climbers since early on in the sport’s history…
+Leslie Stephen, famous for completing the first traverse of Mont Blanc, and the first ascent of the Zinalrothorn in 1864 once wrote, very controversially, that climbs were ‘diminishing in difficulty until they became an easy day for a lady’ and for a long time, mountaineering was characterised as a male activity, but there have been active female climbers since early on in the sport’s history…

 - Maria Paradis – the first female to summit Mont Blanc in 1808.

 - Isabella Straton – part of a team in 1876 that made the first ever winter ascent of Mont Blanc.

 - Lucy Walker – the first female to climb the Matterhorn in 1871.

 - Elizabeth Le Blond – a mountain photographer and the world’s first mountain film maker, who made the first crossing of the cols de Tacul, du Chardonnet and d’Argentiere, as well as the first winter ascent of the Aiguille du Midi, she went on to become the founding President of the Ladies’ Alpine Club.

 Of course, these are but a few of the first!

 There was a fair amount of taboo around female alpinists in the 19th century, people didn’t approve firstly of women doing such things, nor did they approve of women sleeping out in tents with men who were not their husbands (the horror), not to mention the fact they were expected to climb in skirts or dresses…